The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 As is often the case, several designs emerged and were either progressed or eliminated.

 Early designs envisaged three weight classes; Light at 14.6 tonnes, Medium at 24.2 tonnes and an up-armoured version of the Medium that weighed 28.9 tonnes.
-The Light variant would use the same engine as the in-development Combat Engineer Tractor (CET) and a number of other variants would be part of the wider family.
+The Light variant would use the same engine as the in-development Combat Engineer Tractor (CET) and several other variants would be part of the wider family.

-Chobham armour was a collective name for a range of different composite armour constructions created under Project Burlington, developed over a number of years that would eventually be used on Challenger 1 and 2, and many other vehicles since.
+Chobham armour was a collective name for a range of different composite armour constructions created under Project Burlington, developed over several years that would eventually be used on Challenger 1 and 2, and many other vehicles since.

 A number of small development contracts were let and a turretless automotive test rig was produced.